 Tip #3: What Is Your Profession?

 So take a moment, and ask who your sorcerer works for... or at least what ends they turn their talents toward.
 Are they an enforcer for a crime family?
 An freelance exorcist who deals with infestations of undead?
 A demon hunter?
 Or do they act as a bodyguard to caravans, or merchant ships who are plagued by pirates?
-The possibilities are endless.
+The possibilities are endless, but if you're looking for inspiration you may find some of the following to be of interest:

 Tip #4: What Is Your Charisma Like?

 Sorcerers, as a rule, cast their spells off their Charisma score.
 The more powerful their Charisma is, the more powerful their magic becomes.
 However, Charisma is one of those slippery stats that is hard to pin down.
-On the one hand, Charisma can involve your physical appearance.
-But it's also your magnetism, your force of personality, and in some cases your otherworldliness.
+While Charisma can involve your physical appearance, it's also your magnetism, your force of personality, and in some cases your otherworldliness.

 The stereotypical sorcerer is beautiful/handsome, yes, but they're typically depicted as physically slight, and even weak.
 But is that how your power manifests?
 If you draw power from the Abyss, then would you have a frightening countenance, and a strangely-proportioned body to match?
 If your bloodline comes from the celestial realms, do you have eyes the color of crystals that seem to see forever?
 If the power of undeath runs in your veins, is your heartbeat slower than it should be?
 Or is your skin pale, or cool to the touch?